medialab/xan/docs/cmd/grep.md

     --mmap                    Use a memory map to speed up computations.
 Only works if the file is on disk (no streams) and if the file is uncompressed.
 Usually a bad idea on macOS.

+multiple patterns options:
+    -P, --add-pattern <pattern>  Manually add patterns to query without needing to feed a file to the --patterns flag.
+    --patterns <path>            Path to a text file (use "-" for stdin), containing multiple patterns, one per line, to search at once.
+    --pattern-column <name>      When given a column name, --patterns file will be considered a CSV and patterns to search will be extracted from the given column.

 Common options:
     -h, --help             Display this message